 My mother came and stood behind me looking over my shoulder at our reflection.
 She kissed my cheek, "Monique will do your hair for you.
 Take your time and take care that nothing happens to your dress before dinner."

 She smiled and left while Monique had me take a seat at the vanity.
 She began combing out my hair and sectioning off the pieces to be curled and the ones to be pinned up.
-It took nearly an hour for her to feel as though my look was complete and when she was done I thoroughly thanked her for her efforts.
+It took over an hour for her to feel as though my look was complete and when she was done I thoroughly thanked her for her efforts.

 After she left I sat at the vanity a minute or two longer turning my head this way and that; studying my hair, my face, and though I felt very pretty wondering if I truly was.
 For some reason I remembered the drawing Gabriel had done of me and how he had seemed to make me look much more beautiful than I actually was.
 I felt like I was living the moment that he had somehow caught on paper, and that the girl I was there, was the girl in the reflection before me.